 The pandemic changed the way people use social media today.

-Before it took over the entire world and businesses, big and small, consumers were spending less time on platforms and sharing less personal information.
+Before it took over the entire world and businesses, big and small, consumers were spending less time on social media platforms and sharing less personal information.

 As soon as it hit our nation, it was reported that the average daily social media usage in the US drastically increased to two hours and three minutes from the one hour and fifty-seven minutes daily average in 2018.

 Data also shows that social media engagement increased by 61%.
-This means that more people are now sharing, liking, commenting, and interacting with content on social media.
+This means that more people are now sharing, liking, commenting, and interacting with content on their social media networks.

-We believe that this behavior will continue after the pandemic, which presents a great opportunity for small businesses and local establishments to reach more prospects, run effective campaigns, and grow their business.
+We believe that this behavior will continue after the pandemic, which presents a great opportunity for small businesses and local establishments to reach more prospects, run effective campaigns, and grow their business through their social media marketing efforts.

 Here’s why we think so: